devraj894/Discord-Bot/README.md

 Deployment

-This bot is deployed on Vercel.
+This bot is deployed on Render.

 Support